Sydney, New South Wales Climate & Temperature

 - On average there are 2426 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Sydney, New South Wales you would come out nearest to the climate station at Santa Maria, Portugal where you would find a Mediterranean climate.
+- Were you to burrow down through the centre of the Earth from Sydney, New South Wales you would pop up nearest to the climate station at Santa Maria, Portugal where you would find a Mediterranean climate.

 Climate of Sydney, New South Wales, Australia Discussion